-Refer to the Scheduled Maintenance Guide for the appropriate intervals for checking the engine oil .
+Refer to the Scheduled Maintenance Guide for the appropriate intervals for checking the engine oil.

 - 1. Make sure the vehicle is on level ground. - 2.
 Turn the engine off and wait a few minutes for the oil to drain into the oil pan. - 3.
-Set the parking brake and ensure the gearshift is securely latched in P (Park). - 4.
+Set the parking brake and ensure the gear shift is securely latched in P (Park). - 4.
 Open the hood.
 Protect yourself from engine heat. - 5.
 Locate and carefully remove the engine oil level indicator (dipstick).

-- 6. Wipe the indicator clean.
-Insert the indicator fully, then remove it again. - If the oil level is between the MIN and MAX marks, the oil level is acceptable.
+$6. \ \mbox{Wipe}$ the indicator clean.
+Insert the indicator fully, then remove it again.

+If the oil level is within this range, the oil level is acceptable.
 DO NOT ADD OIL.